pleabargain/EnglishHelpsYourCareer/comparitives.md

 * He's smarter than he looks.
 * I need to work harder than I did before.
 * I need to [earn|make] more money than I make now.

+# as something as

+- You're not as good as X.